 Tuesday, October 27 | 4:00-5:00pm; 5:00-5:30pm for questions

 Franchelle C.H.
-Parker, Executive Director and Max Anderson, Deputy Director, Open Buffalo
+Parker, Executive Director and Todd Timmons, Youth Engagement Coordinator, Open Buffalo

 Join Open Buffalo for a conversation about 716 Votes!, a civic initiative of Open Buffalo to engage, educate and activate people of color, ages 16 to 25, to increase voter registration and participation in the 2020 election and beyond.
 716 Votes! is rooted in empowerment, training and leadership.
 The objective is to first assist youth to heal from community traumas, and then teach them how to become advocates for racial equity, social justice, and policy change.

 One of ten children, Franchelle C.H.
 Parker was born and raised in Niagara Falls, N.Y.
 From a very early age, Parker credits her great-grandparents for instilling the importance of hard work, the love of God and the love of humanity in her.
 Parker attended Buffalo State College, where she majored in Political Science and African American Studies.
 As a Ronald E. McNair Scholar, Parker traveled the country presenting her research on connecting music and activism.
 She also presented research on mandatory minimum drug sentencing laws and community impact, and New York State Rockefeller Drug Laws, which led her to a fellowship with the Congressional Black Caucus on Capitol Hill.
 Parker attended the University at Albany for her graduate education, where she majored in Public Policy.
 Read her full biography.